Where Can Americans Travel Right Now? A Country-by-country Guide

 While several states in Mexico reopened for tourism, including Quintana Roo (where popular spots like Cancun are located) as well as Jalisco (where Puerto Vallarta is), further restrictions have since been implemented.
-Mexico has created a color-coded system for each state, according to the U.S. Embassy & Consulates in Mexico, and has placed both Quintana Roo and Jalisco in the "orange" category, allowing hotels and restaurants to open with 50 percent capacity.
+Mexico has created a color-coded system for each state, according to the U.S. Embassy & Consulates in Mexico, and has placed several states, including Jalisco and Quintana Roo, in the "orange" category, allowing hotels and restaurants to open with 50 percent capacity.

 Upon arrival, government officials will also conduct a health screening.

-Travelers are allowed to go to Rwanda, but must present proof of a negative COVID-19 test taken no more than 120 hours before their flight, according to the U.S. Embassy in Rwanda.
-Upon arrival, visitors have to quarantine for at least 24 hours in a hotel and undergo a second round of testing.
+Travelers are allowed to go to Rwanda, but must present proof of a negative COVID-19 test taken no more than 72 hours before their flight, according to the U.S. Embassy in Rwanda.
+Upon arrival, visitors have to quarantine for at least 7 days in a hotel — with the exception of business travelers staying less than 7 days —and undergo a second round of testing.
 Once they receive a negative result, they can leave quarantine.

 Travelers must also fill out a Passenger Locator Form with passport information, travel details, and booking confirmation.

-When travelers are ready to leave the country, they must test negative for the virus once again within 120 hours of their scheduled departure.
+When travelers are ready to leave the country, they must test negative for the virus once again before their scheduled departure.